MeoMix/truffle-artifactor/README.md

 # truffle-artifactor (formerly ether-pudding)

-This package saves contract artifacts into into Javascript files that can be `require`'d. i.e.,
+This package saves contract artifacts into Javascript files that can be `require`'d. i.e.,

 ```javascript
 var artifactor = require("truffle-artifactor");